The random heat equation in dimensions three and higher: the homogenization viewpoint: Introduction

 Two issues commonly arise in such expansions.
 First, it may be hard to prove, or even false, that the correctors exist as stationary random fields.
 Second, the correlations of the higher-order correctors may decay more slowly (in space) than those of lower-order correctors.
 Thus, after integration against a test function, all terms in the expansion may actually be of the same order, so including more correctors may not improve the expansion from the perspective of the weak approximation.
 We refer to \cite{gloriaotto,gumourrat} for a discussion of random fluctuations in elliptic homogenization, and \cite{duerinckx2019higher,gu2017high} for a proof that stationary higher-order correctors exist in sufficiently high dimensions.

 In the present case, it is easy to see that the leading order term in \eqref{expansion} should have the form

-where $\Psi$ is a solution to \eqref{uPDE} and does not depend on the initial condition $u_{0}$ in \eqref{uIC}.
+where $\Psi$ is a solution to \eqref{uPDE} and does not depend on the initial condition $u_{0}$ in \eqref{uIC}, and $\overline{\overline{u}}$ is deterministic but depends on the initial condition $u_0$.
+We will see later that $\overline{\overline{u}}=\overline{u}$ with $\overline{u}$ taken to be the solution of the homogenized problem \eqref{homogenizedPDE}--\eqref{homogenizedIC}.
 In the context of the usual homogenization theory, one would like to think of $\Psi$ as being statistically stationary in space and time.
 In the context of the Cauchy problem \eqref{uPDE}--\eqref{uIC}, it turns out that better error bounds are achieved by letting $\Psi$ solve the Cauchy problem with constant initial condition

-in conjunction with $\overline{u}$ taken to be the solution to the homogenized problem \eqref{homogenizedPDE}--\eqref{homogenizedIC}.
-However, the intuition of a spacetime-stationary $\Psi$ is still justified, as we will see in \thmref{stationarity} below that~$\Psi$ in fact converges to a spacetime-stationary solution $\widetilde{\Psi}$ to \eqref{uPDE}.
+However, the intuition of a space-time-stationary $\Psi$ is still justified, as we will see in \thmref{stationarity} below that~$\Psi$ in fact converges to a space-time-stationary solution $\widetilde{\Psi}$ to \eqref{uPDE}.

-As this paper was being written, we learned of the very interesting recent paper \cite{CometsMukh}, which considers (in our notation) the pointwise error $\Psi(s,y)-\widetilde{\Psi}(s,y)$ in the case where the random potential $V$ is white in time, and shows that it is asymptotically Gaussian.
+As this paper was being written, we learned of the very interesting recent paper \cite{CometsMukh} (see also the subsequent \cite{CCM19}), which considers (in our notation) the pointwise error $(\Psi(s,y)-\widetilde{\Psi}(s,y))/\Psi(s,y)$ in the case where the random potential $V$ is white in time, and shows that it is asymptotically Gaussian.
 This result is related but orthogonal to ours, and the proof techniques are quite different.